 Keep your eyes peeled for the statue commemorating Puppy at Picnic Point and check out this list of more pet-friendly activities to explore in Southern Queensland Country.

 The good news is you can take as long or as little as you like to discover the parks and gardens on display across Toowoomba.

-Other carnival bucket-list items include the Ferris Wheel in Queens Park, twilight tours through Laurel Bank Park and the Floral Parade (reimagined in 2020 as a static display in Grand Central Shopping Centre).
+Other carnival bucket-list items include the Ferris Wheel in Queens Park, twilight tours through Laurel Bank Park and the iconic Floral Parade filled with colour floats.

 After you’ve seen your share of flowers, join one of the popular foodie and walking tours or wander Toowoomba’s hidden laneways for a street art experience.